loucaspapalazarou/LightDB/README.md

 The `test.sh` script runs the code with all the queries from the `/samples/input/` directory and places the results in the `/samples/output/` directory.

-The `compare.sh` compares the contents of every file in `/samples/output/` to every corresponding file in `/samples/expected_output/`.
+The `compare.sh` script compares the contents of every file in `/samples/output/` to every corresponding file in `/samples/expected_output/`.

 ### Debug Mode